nathandyer/nathandyer.github.io/_posts/2018-03-13-ode-to-the-cast-iron-skillet.md

 ---
 layout: post
-title:Ode to the Cast Iron Skillet
+title: Ode to the Cast Iron Skillet
 ---

 ![“Two cast iron pans and a pot of water over an outdoor fire-lit stove outdoors with a hand mixing the water” by Teddy Kelley on Unsplash]({{ site.url }}/img/2018-03-13/overfire.jpg)